Jasmine216/Fine-grained-image-classification-Dog-Breeds/README.md

   Gives basic information about the dataset
 * groupreport_5.pdf
   Gives more details about the project by all teammates
+* initialModel.py
+  Gives the draft model which is self-created and tried in the first period

 # Preprocessing
 * Split the dataset into sets at 8:1:1 by circular copy and external library respectively but this part of codes are discarded in the end because of preprocessing of cropped images from other team members.